Palantir555/palantir555.github.io/_posts/2016-12-14-reversing-huawei-5-reversing-firmware.md

 public vulnerability databases could be enough to find exploits for any of these.

 That being said, if you're looking for 0-days, backdoors or sensitive data, your best bet is not the open source projects.
-Devic specific and closed source code developed by the manufacturer or one of their providers has not been so heavily tested and may very well be riddled with bugs.
+Device-specific and closed-source code developed by the manufacturer or their contractors has not been so heavily tested, and may very well be riddled with bugs.
 Most of this code is stored as binaries in the user space; we've got the entire filesystem, so we're good.

 Without the source code for user space binaries, we need to find a way to